 The Beans on Toast project; an everyday example of our global use of resources, our reliance on imports, on other people’s natural capital; food’s water footprint; green, blue and grey water; teaching through artwork, craft, games and roadshows.

 The story of beans on toast is an example of the way we can look at the crops and the water that go to make a simple meal.
 By seeing what is written on the tin or package and by searching the web for information, a visiting student Sarah Doherty compiled a list of all the ingredients that went into beans, bread and spread and worked out where, and if possible how much, water was used to grow the crops and process the food.

 The ingredients from more than ten crops, grown in several continents, and using many bathfulls of water, were needed to make this simple plate.

+An update on the project is available at Beans on Toast revisited.
 Sarah Doherty’s original investigation of the constituents of beans on toast can be seen at –

 - Beans on toast – a liquid lunch! (and after that, try)

 - Seed to sewer – the water footprint of a simple meal